Malawian hip-hop: Style and influences

-Producers & Radio DJs
+Producers and radio DJs

 Some of the producers who helped pioneer the sound of Malawian hip-hop include Dominant 1, Dynamike, Maj Beats, The Dare Devilz, Kond1, Justus Divine, Qabaniso Malewezi, Tapps Bandawe, Dizzo, Denreal Rezart, Sonye, Kas Mdoka, Pro Pee, Tricky Beatz, Blage, and Rebel Musiq.

 DJs Dr Gwynz and Kenny Klips helped push the music on the radio.
 They hosted a show called The Hip-Hop Drill which involved playing rap music and a phone-in rap competition whereby rappers called in and competed to spit the best bars.
 At the time, their show was one of the only ones that were purely dedicated to playing and promoting rap music and hip-hop culture.

-Commercial Viability
+Commercial viability

 Similar to many African countries, the monetization of music in Malawi is still problematic and limited.
 There are relatively few musicians who live solely on music and hip-hop artists in Malawi are not an expection to this rule.
 The main means of income is via paid shows and festivals such as the annual Lake of Stars Festival and Sand Music Festival which brings together a number of artists for a weekend of live performances along the beaches of Lake Malawi.
 Other rappers such as Fredokiss and Phyzix were among the first to secure sponsorship deals from various organizations and stakeholders in exchange for the artists using their music and platforms to promote products, services, and messages.